Aliases for GJA5 Gene

 GeneCards Summary for GJA5 Gene

 GJA5 (Gap Junction Protein Alpha 5) is a Protein Coding gene.
 Diseases associated with GJA5 include Atrial Fibrillation, Familial, 11 and Atrial Standstill 1.
-Among its related pathways are Gap junction trafficking and Vesicle-mediated transport.
+Among its related pathways are Vesicle-mediated transport and NOTCH1 regulation of human endothelial cell calcification.
 Gene Ontology (GO) annotations related to this gene include gap junction channel activity and gap junction hemi-channel activity.
-An important paralog of this gene is GJA3.
+An important paralog of this gene is GJA8.

 One gap junction consists of a cluster of closely packed pairs of transmembrane channels, the connexons, through which materials of low MW diffuse from one cell to a neighboring cell.